 Haifaa al-Mansour’s new movie Mary Shelley premiered at the Toronto International Film Festival on 9 September 2017.
 For those anticipating a nuanced, balanced and careful study of the relationship between two of the world’s authentic literary geniuses, Mary and Percy Shelley, I am sorry, you will be disappointed.
-For all of its pretensions, this movie seems pitched as a sort of thinking person’s Twilight or maybe Beauty and the Beast: two hot, beautiful young people with perfect skin and hair are thrust together by chance, torn apart by circumstance only to be at last happily reunited.
+For all of its pretensions, this movie seems to be little more than a sort of thinking person’s Twilight or maybe Beauty and the Beast: two hot, beautiful young people with perfect skin and hair are thrust together by chance, torn apart by circumstance only to be at last happily reunited.
 It is riddled with factual errors and the plot involves an almost complete rewrite of history.
-The real Percy and Mary, as depicted in Mary Shelley are essentially props whose lives may be casually rearranged to allow al-Mansour and her screenwriter to concoct a myth about the creation of Frankenstein.
+Percy and Mary, as depicted in Mary Shelley, are essentially props whose lives have been casually rearranged to allow al-Mansour and her screenwriter to concoct a myth about the creation of Frankenstein.
 Were the movie to carry a warning, “based on a true story”, it would not go far enough.
 Mary and Percy have been done a disservice.
 The true story of Mary, Percy and Frankenstein deserves to be told – but it will await yet another day.

 The real-life relationship between Mary and Percy offers us one of the very few examples of a male/female creative partnership between co-equals that was characterized by mutual respect and collaborative cooperation.
-After centuries of binary analyses of Mary and Percy in which one or other of the two has been cast in invidious roles at the expense of the other, as Anna Mercer remarked, we have only just now reached the point where they are being seen for what they were: “two incredibly talented authors, who dedicated their lives to the study and writing of radical and innovative literature.”
+Yet for 200 years they have largely been subjected to binary analyses in which one or other of the two has been cast in an invidious role to exalt the other.
+We have only just now reached the point where they are being seen, as Anna Mercer recently remarked, for what they were: “two incredibly talented authors, who dedicated their lives to the study and writing of radical and innovative literature.”

-Indeed, a major conference founded on this concept takes place in London on 15 and 16 September 2017.
+Indeed, a major conference founded on this concept took place in London on 15 and 16 September 2017.
 As conference co-organizer and Shelley expert Anna Mercer wrote recently:

 Our speakers will pay attention to biographical details in order to gauge how their shared lives (and also their shared travels) influence their texts, as opposed to the texts revealing truths about their lives.
 Can we remove the damaging opinion that the Shelleys’ relationship was something defined by scandal, infidelity, gossip, and anti-establishment teenage pursuits?
 They certainly would have wished we could do so.
 Let us return to their writings, and not the many, many biographical speculations created by scholars and other writers, some with good intentions, some without.

-al-Mansour tacks in exactly the opposite direction, creating in the course of her movie a host of new biographical speculations designed to suit her theory that Frankenstein is largely, almost completely, autobiographical - reinforcing, as Anna Mercer recently pointed out to me, a lamentable sexist stereotype in wide circulation regarding female authors.
-This is hardly a feminist manifesto.
-Sigh.
+al-Mansour tacks in exactly the opposite direction, creating a host of new biographical speculations designed to suit her theory that Frankenstein is almost completely autobiographical - reinforcing, as Anna Mercer recently pointed out to me, a lamentable sexist stereotype in wide circulation regarding female authors.

-Sadly, to make her point, we are treated by the director to a veritable orgy of speculation that focuses on just the sort of “scandal, infidelity, gossip and anti-establishment teenage pursuits” which Mercer cautions us to avoid.
-I am increasingly of the view that acts of historical vandalism such as this are a variant on cultural appropriation.
-A modern writer or director, with full knowledge that they are rewriting history, creates a narrative which is then offered to the public with absolutely no warning about the veracity of the story.
+To make her point, al-Mansour offers up a veritable orgy of speculation that focuses on just the sort of “scandal, infidelity, gossip and anti-establishment teenage pursuits” which Mercer cautions us to avoid.
+I am increasingly of the view that acts of historical vandalism such as this are a variant on cultural appropriation. al-Mansour, apparently with full knowledge that she was rewriting history, created a narrative which she offered to the public with absolutely no warning about the veracity of the story.
 The story appears to be true; it looks and feels real.
 Clearly this is irresponsible and misleading; but I think it is worse.
 Mary and Percy had real lives - lives about which we know a LOT.
 To warp and twist those stories to present a narrative about the creation of Frankenstein which suits the director's idea of how great works are created is a misappropriation of their lives; put bluntly, it is a fraud on history - a lie.

-The characters, with the possible exception of Mary (but more on that later) are dismayingly two-dimensional: Percy is an “irresponsible narcissist”; Byron is a “blood-sucking devourer of souls”; William Godwin (author of one of the most important philosophical works of his century, Poliical Justice) is a pottering, befuddled shopkeeper; Claire Clairmont is a gold-digger in search of a “poet of her own”.
-There is even an evil step-mother thrown in for good measure: Claire’s mother, Mary Jane, whom Godwin married after the death of Mary's mother.
-There are some elliptical visual clues - we see a flash of the title page of Political Justice; there is a glimpse of Shelley's poem, Queen Mab in a gorgeous bound gilt edition that of course never existed); we see Byron swanning around a theater like a rock star; and so on.
-But these flash by and despite them unless you know the historical background of these people, you would have no idea that some of these people were the intellectual titans of the age.
+The characters, with the possible exception of Mary (but more on that later) are dismayingly two-dimensional: Percy is presented as an “irresponsible narcissist”; Byron is a “blood-sucking devourer of souls”; William Godwin (author of one of the most important philosophical works of his century: Political Justice) is a pottering, befuddled shopkeeper; Claire Clairmont is a gold-digger in search of a “poet of her own”.
+There is even an evil step-mother thrown in for good measure: Claire’s mother, Mary Jane, whom Godwin married after the death of Mary's mother (and, yes, I am aware the real Jane Clairmont was very difficult).
+There are some elliptical visual clues about who these people actually were.
+We see a flash of the title page of Political Justice; there is a glimpse of Shelley's poem, Queen Mab in a gorgeous bound gilt edition that of course never existed); and we see Byron swanning around a theater like a rock star.
+But these flash by and despite them, unless you know the historical background of these people, you would have no idea that some of these people were the intellectual titans of their age.

-This is a movie that abandons virtually all pretense to historical accuracy in the opening 5 minutes.
-Now we all have come to expect this from the silver screen.
+This is a movie that abandons virtually all pretense to historical accuracy in the opening five minutes.
+We all have come to expect this from the silver screen.
 But it is one thing for directors in search of sensationalism and a “good story” to veer far from the truth (how often do we see the words “based on a true story”), but it is entirely another when the director in question has explicitly set out to tell the truth. al-Mansour is unequivocal in this regard.
 In an interview with the Hollywood Reporter director spoke of "finding inspiration in how Shelley defied what was expected of her."
 She said, “I think a lot of people know Frankenstein and, of course, the green monster, everybody knows that.
-But they don’t know her.” al-Mansour sets out to tell the world who the real Mary Shelley was.
-You can’t do this by manipulating the truth.
+But they don’t know her.” al-Mansour purports to set the record straight, to tell the world who the real Mary Shelley was.
+You can not do this by manipulating the truth.

 Well, here are our two protagonists as the film presents them: